aburrell/ocbpy/docs/ocb_datasets.rst

 locations for 3 May 2000 02:41:43 UT - 31 Oct 2002 20:05:16, though not all of
 the times included in these files contain high-quality estimations of the boundary locations.
-Recommended selection criteria are included as defaults in the :py:class:`~ocbpy.ocboundary.OCBoundary` class.
+Recommended selection criteria are included as defaults in the :py:class:`~ocbpy.OCBoundary` class.
 There are also boundary files that combine the information from all instruments to obtain the OCB and EAB.
 You can read more about the OCB determination, EAB determination, this selection criteria, and the three auroral instruments (IMAGE Wideband Imaging